wenbinyugroup/prevabs/doc/user/source/contents/tutorial.rst

   "p5", "(1, 0)"
   "p6", "(-1, 0)"

-Base lines are created based on key points defined above.
-As shown in :numref:`Fig. %s <fig_tutorial_box_lines>`, three lines are created.
-Line 1 is defined by connecting the four points (p1 -> p2 -> p3 -> p4 -> p1).
+The points define the three baselines shown in :numref:`Fig. %s <fig_tutorial_box_lines>`.
+Line 1 forms a closed path through p1 -> p2 -> p3 -> p4 -> p1.
+Line 2 passes through p5 at an angle of 100
-Line 2 and 3 are defined by a single point with an incline angle.
-For line 2, it is the point p5 with an angle of 100 degrees.
-For line 3, it is the point p6 with an angle of 80 degrees.
+degrees, while line 3 passes through p6 at an angle of 80 degrees.

-The direction of each base line is important.
-It is related with how the laminate is created for each segment, and how the local coordinate system is defined for each element.
+Baseline direction is significant: it determines the side on which each laminate is created and contributes to the definition of each element's local coordinate system.

-The completed input file for geometry is shown in :numref:`Listing %s <code_tutorial_box_baselines>`.
+The completed geometry section of ``box.xml`` is shown in :numref:`Listing %s <code_tutorial_box_baselines>`.

 .. figure:: /figures/tutorial_box_lines.png